 “The mosquito is one potential option we could use as part of an overall solution,” said Insp Tatham.

 Civil rights campaigners and MPs have called for mosquitos to be banned as they are discriminatory against young people.
-But the makers of mosquito, Compound Security Systems, of Merthyr Tydfil, Wales, said that Home Secretary Alan Johnson had now “stressed his personal commitment to the devices.”
+But the makers of mosquito, Mosquito Loitering Solutions, of Merthyr Tydfil, Wales, said that Home Secretary Alan Johnson had now “stressed his personal commitment to the devices.”

 He was responding to a call from Labour MP Natasha Engel for them to be banned.
 Mr Johnson said:

 “There is evidence that shows these devices can be very helpful where people feel a congregation of rowdy young people is adversely affecting quality of life.”